geoffreyweal/LDM/README.md

 This program is designed to help you to data mine the literature.
 There are several components to this tutorial

-Part 1:
+**Part 1**
-1. Installation of VirtualBox and downloading virtual machine containing the LDM Program
+* Installation of VirtualBox and downloading virtual machine containing the LDM Program
-2. Using VirtualBox and opening the Virtual Machine
+* Using VirtualBox and opening the Virtual Machine
-3. Setting up the LDM program
+* Preparing the Literature Data Mining (LDM) Program and Shared Folder in LDM Virtual Machine

-Part 2:
+**Part 2**
-4. Running the LDM program
+* Running the LDM program in the Virtual Machine

 **If you are attending a tutorial based on learning literature data mining, make sure you have done everything in part 1 before the tutorial session.**